Linzer Cookies

 - Prep the Oven and Pans: Position a rack in the center of the oven and heat to 350°F. Line baking sheets with parchment paper.

 - Roll and Cut the Cookie Dough: Divide the dough into 2 portions.
-Shape 1 portion of the dough into a flat disk on the floured surface and flour it lightly.
-Place a sheet of parchment paper or wax paper on the dough and roll it to a 1/4-inch thickness.
+Shape 1 portion of the dough into a flat disk on a floured surface, then lightly flour it.
+Place a sheet of parchment paper or wax paper on the dough, then roll it to a 1/4-inch thickness.
 Cut out 2-inch or 2 1/2-inch rounds or shapes.
 Place the cut-outs on the prepared baking sheet, roll the scraps, and repeat until you have used all the dough.
 With the cut-outs on the baking sheet, use a small cutter to cut a center out of half of the cookies.
-If you don’t have decorative cutters, try using the top of a piping tip or a straw.
+If you don't have decorative cutters, try using the top of a piping tip or a straw.

 - Bake: Bake the cookies for 8 to 10 minutes or until set and dry-looking.
-A darker cookie sheet generally takes less time than a light-colored baking sheet.
-Remove the pan to a rack to cool for 5 minutes, then transfer the cookies to a rack to cool completely.
+A darker cookie sheet generally takes less time to bake than a light-colored one.
+Remove the pan from the heat and cool the cookies on a rack for 5 minutes, then transfer them to a rack to cool completely.
 Repeat steps 6 through 9 with the second portion of dough.

 - Assemble the Cookies: Sift confectioners' sugar over the cookies with the cut-out centers.
 Spread about 1/2 to 1 teaspoon of jam on the bottom of a solid cookie, then place a cookie with a cut-out center on top of the jam.
 Repeat with the remaining cookies.